BUY A BUSINESS IN SAN DIEGO AND THE SURROUNDING AREA? WE’RE JUST A PHONE CALL AWAY!

 The Business: Face to Face

-After reading the Vanguard Resource Group Business Profile, reviewing financial data and seeing the DV tape on the business you’re interested in, you should be prepared to make an offer for the business.
+After reading the Vanguard Resource Group Business Profile, and reviewing financial data on the business you’re interested in, you should be prepared to make an offer for the business.
 If not, your Vanguard Resource Group representative will answer further questions and may, if indicated, set up a meeting with the business owner prior to your making an offer.
 This is an important step.
 Not only are you learning more about the business from the person who knows the most about it, you are also seeking to tell the business owner as much about you as possible since you may be seeking installment terms from the business owner.
 Often, Buyer credentials are presented at this time.

 Making An Offer:

 After meeting the business owner and touring the business, the next step is making an offer for the business.
 Making an offer is not a final step.
-In fact, it should be viewed as the first of several steps, each of which bring the Buyer and Seller closer to completing the transaction.
+In fact, it should be viewed as the first of several steps, each of which brings the Buyer and Seller closer to completing the transaction.

 Since this is a privately held business, the Buyer is obligated to make an offer before seeing the business’ detailed internal financial records.
 The Buyer must understand that their offer is always contingent upon the Seller proving his or her representations.
 Due diligence – a specified period of time during which the Buyer investigates the business fully — is costly and time-consuming, and it must be done only after an agreement on price and terms is reached.